sarah-j-smith/gutenwords/README.md

 ### Get Interesting Words From Gutenberg Books

-For my game "Word Monsters!" which features monsters attacking your city, that you defend by typing words, I need a list of words from classic books.
-I get the books from project Gutenberg, so that part is not too hard.
+For my game [Word Monsters!](http://wordmonsters.co) which features monsters attacking your city, that you defend by typing words, I need a list of words from classic books.
+I get the books from [Project Gutenberg](http://www.gutenberg.org), so that part is not too hard to do manually.

 But I want the words to capture the flavor of the books: subjectively the "important" words from the book.
-Turns out that TF-IDF is not too bad at this.  :-)
+If you have lots of books that is time consuming.
+Turns out that [TF-IDF](http://stevenloria.com/finding-important-words-in-a-document-using-tf-idf/) is not too bad at this.  :-)

 I also need the words organized by length, and some meta data about the book.
 Python modules to the rescue!